Everyone wants a perfectly toned body, but let’s face it, finding time to go to the gym daily can be difficult. Lucky for you, you don't have to.

 Best Treadmill for Cardio

 The BXT326 is foldable and a practical, albeit very expensive, option for home gyms.
-On purchase, you get a comprehensive warranty that includes a lifetime frame and motor coverage.
+You get a comprehensive warranty that includes a lifetime frame and motor coverage on purchase.

 Pros